 But lately, with the rise of Steam OS, which is a Linux-based operating system being developed by Valve which is the parent company who is responsible for maintaining the Steam market and the Steam community, games like Dota 2, Counter-Strike: Global Offensive and much more are developed by Valve.
 These games are readily available for Linux and are paid one, you can play them on your Linux machine.

 In this post, we will list some of the best Linux games that you can install and enjoy.

 To make it clear before listing the Linux games, let us know about Steam.
 Steam is a marketplace for PC, Linux and Mac games and software that one can use to buy games from.
 Once bought, the games will be available on any system of your choice, be it a Mac, a Linux machine or your day to day Windows PC.
 You can download a Steam Client on your machine that will help you in managing the games across your Steam account on any system.
-There are some great features like being able to share the games with family using the family sharing, being able to gift games and a lot many features.
+There are some great features like being able to share the games with family using the family sharing, being able to gift games and a lot of many features.
 Steam is the holy grail when it comes to PC gaming.

-Steam OS on the other hand is a Linux-based operating system for Steam Machines that are prebuilt steam machines.
+Steam OS, on the other hand, is a Linux-based operating system for Steam Machines that are prebuilt steam machines.
 The Steam OS is still in BETA so you can download it and try installing it and there will be bugs for sure.
 It is better to use the Steam client on your Linux machine right now instead of Steam OS.

 1. Counter-Strike: Global Offensive

 If you haven’t played any Counter-Strike game in your PC gaming life, then you have not played anything at all.
 The latest version of Counter-Strike i.e. Global Offensive was released back in August of 2012.
 The game was much awaited by gamers around the world and it is one of the largely played games that we have today.
 The game is also played competitively with prize pools of millions of dollars and this gathers a large number of fans from around the world.